-The biggest benefit of a portable ice maker is that it does not require a permanent water line.
-Instead, they plug into a standard outlet and water must be poured into them to keep them running.
-These portable units make ice very quickly, but since they are not freezers, they will not keep the ice frozen.
-When the ice melts, the machine will recycle the water to make more ice.
-If you need a ton of ice made, you will need to empty these units frequently, as they only hold a small fraction of their full ice-making capacity.
+Portable icemakers do not need a permanent water line; they plug into a standard outlet and you only need to pour water into them.
+These will make ice very quickly, however, they are not freezers and thus will not keep the ice frozen.
+The ice will melt, and the machine will recycle the water to make more ice.
+They will also only hold a small fraction of their full icemaking capacity, so you will need to empty them frequently if you need more ice to be made.

-Built-in ice makers require a permanent water line, and therefore should be installed by a professional plumber.
-Some of these units also need a drain line to easily drain residual water from the ice makers.
-Built-in ice makers can store much more ice than a portable unit, and they can also keep the ice frozen longer.
+Built-In icemakers should be installed by a professional plumber.
+They take a permanent water line, and some of them also need a drain line.
+These can store much more ice than a portable, and can keep it frozen longer.

-Some built-in ice makers can be used outdoors, but only those that specifically say so.
-Otherwise, they will not be able to keep the ice frozen in high-temperature environments like the outdoors.
-Some ice makers meet ADA standards to be easily used by the elderly and disabled.
-Some built-in ice makers can accept custom door panels to blend in with existing cabinetry, and their descriptions will specify whether or not this is the case.
+Some built-in icemakers can be used outdoors, but only those that specifically say so.
+Otherwise they will not be able to keep the ice frozen in high ambient temperatures.
+Some built-in icemakers meet ADA standards so they can be easily used by the differently-abled.
+And, some built-in icemakers can even accept custom door panels so that they will blend in with surrounding cabinetry; their descriptions will specify this if that is the case.

 Storage of Ice